 Good For: people looking to customize their keto shake.

 - Savoury recipes

 - No MCTs or omega-3s

-Ketochow is one of the better known brands in the community.
-A familiar brand with close ties to the community, that is Ketochow.
+This keto meal replacement powder is one of the better known products in the community.
+It is a familiar brand with close ties to the community.
 However, the most remarkable feature is the 21 flavours that they have available!

 These include standard options like Chocolate and Vanilla; but also more exotic choices like Cookies & Cream, Strawberry or Salted Caramel.
 On top of that, they also offer savoury flavours.

 All of them, highly praised by the community with 87% (10,000) 5 star votes.

 However, it must be noted that you will be required to add your own oil, since KetoChow does not provide with any.
 Although, there are multiple guides and serving instructions on the site.